Osiris-Team/AutoPlug-Client/README.md

 AutoPlug-Client(AutoPlug.jar) interacts with our online server and performs all main tasks.

 ## AutoPlug-Client | Contribute
 If you are new to contributing read [this](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) article.
-If you are planing to do big changes, please create an issue before, in which you explain your aims.
-We'll respond you as soon as possible.
+If you are planing to do big changes, create an issue first, where you explain what you want to do.

 ## AutoPlug-Client | Workflow
 ![Build test](https://github.com/Osiris-Team/AutoPlug-Client/workflows/Build%20test/badge.svg)